123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

   total_sold DESC
 LIMIT 10;
 ```
-After running this query, we found out that the bestsellers pizzas are:
+After executing this query, we discovered the best-selling pizzas to be:
 1. big_meat_s - 1914
 2. thai_ckn_l - 1410
 3. five_cheese_l - 1409